 Whether made of wood, steel or stone, may crosses can be found with precious gems, semi-precious gems, mother of pearl, paua shell, colored glass or clear colored plastics inlaid into their surface.
 The inlay itself could even form the shape of the cross on a plaque or tablet.
 These sorts of crosses bring an extra burst of color to ones wall and act as a center piece much like any other work of art.
 The quality of the craftsmanship does have a heavy impact on the presentation of these crosses.

 Above is a wooden cross with its core filled with semi-precious gem stones that are sourced from the holy land.
-There are multiple designs with different stones available that can be found here
+There are multiple designs with different stones available that can be found here.

-6) Celtic Sun Cross
+6) Celtic Sun Crosses

 A prime example of a culture influencing the design of their cross.
 Those of the Celtic background are very proud of their heritage and show this by including the Celtic patterns in most of their designs.
 Faith is just as important as their heritage for many Celts, and as such most crosses that are kept or made by someone of Celtic heritage incorporate the Celtic pattern on its surface, or are comprised entirely of the pattern with little to no solid formation.
 Both designs have a ring connecting all of the arms of the cross.
 This ring represents the sun and holds special meaning in Celtic culture.

-The above image is an example of a solid brass Celtic cross and can be found here
+The above image is an example of a solid brass Celtic cross and can be found here.

 While the below image is an example of Celtic cross that avoids solid formation and is comprised of pewter.
-This type of cross may be found here
+This type of cross may be found here.

 Catholic Wall Crosses